Palm Springs, California: Historic Tennis Club

 Impoverished artist Carl Eytel first set up his cabin on what would become the Tennis Club in 1937.
 Another artist in the neighborhood, who built his Moroccan-style "Dar Marrac" estate in 1924, was Gordon Coutts.
 Other estates include Samuel Untermyer's Mediterranean style villa (now the Willows Historic Palm Springs Inn), the Casa Cody Inn, built by Harriet and Harold William Cody (cousin of Buffalo Bill Cody) and the Ingleside Inn, built in the 1920s by the Humphrey Birge family.
 The neighborhood now has about 400 homes, condos, apartments, inns and restaurants.

-Las Palmas neighborhoods

-To the west of Palm Canyon Drive are the Vista Las Palmas, Old Las Palmas, and Little Tuscany neighborhoods.
-These areas also feature distinctive homes, celebrity estates, and Albert Frey's private residential complex Villa Hermosa.

-Racquet Club Estates

-Historic Racquet Club Estates, located north of Vista Chino, is home to over five hundred mid-century modern homes from the Alexander Construction Company.
-"Meiselman" homes, and the famed Donald Wexler steel homes (having Class One historic designation) are also prominent in the area.
-Racquet Club Estates was Palm Springs' first middle income neighborhood and became popular with Hollywood's elite in the 1950s and 60's.